What is a Ghost Rider

-Johnny Blaze and his girlfriend Roxanne Simpson were on a cross-country tour and at a bar in Texas they befriended a biker gang who later sacrificed an intoxicated Johnny in a satanic ritual.
+Johnny Blaze and his girlfriend Roxanne Simpson were on a cross-country tour and at a bar in Texas, they befriended a biker gang who later sacrificed an intoxicated Johnny in a satanic ritual.
 They sold their soul to the devil for power but Johnny made a deal too.
 His soul for the safety of Roxanne.
 Satan granted his wish and for twenty years Johnny trained as the Ghost Rider and his goal was to track down and kill the members of the motorcycle gang who now in the present day were famous and rich.
-Due the deaths and damage, Vice President of the United States and the White House orders Nick Fury and his new team, the Avengers, to kill this creature of Satan.
+Due to the deaths and damage, the Vice President of the United States and the White House orders Nick Fury and his new team, the Avengers, to kill this creature of Satan.
 The only information they had was that he was 7 feet tall and far more powerful than Thor himself.
-As they fought him they realized that the chances against him were very slim, but Punisher found out that the only thing that can hurt the Rider is a cross.
+As they fought him they realized that the chances against him were very slim, but the Punisher found out that the only thing that can hurt the Rider is a cross.

 In an alternate reality, millions of years in the future, Frank Castle is a servant of Thanos as the Cosmic Ghost Rider.

 Ghost Rider starred in his own major motion picture in 2007, with Johnny Blaze played by Nicholas Cage, Roxanne Simpson played by Eva Mendes, Mephisto by Peter Fonda, Blackheart by Wes Bently, and Carter Slade/Caretaker by Sam Elliot.
 The movie follows the origins of Johnny Blaze and his inevitable conflict with Blackheart.
-The movie was mostly poorly received, but did spawn a sequel.
+The movie was mostly poorly received but did spawn a sequel.

 Ghost Rider: Spirit of Vengeance